 Cannes France…is there any place on Earth that screams glamour more than this city on the French Riviera?
-With its luxury shops, palatial hotels and gourmet restaurants, not to mention golden beaches filled with bikini-clad sunbathers, playboys cruising about in luxury cars and of course the annual film festival, the place is something of a magnet for the rich and famous.
+With its luxury shops, palatial hotels, and gourmet restaurants, not to mention golden beaches filled with bikini-clad sunbathers, playboys cruising about in luxury cars, and of course the annual film festival, the place is something of a magnet for the rich and famous.
 There are plenty of things to do in Cannes, but you don’t need to stay in the city itself and pay its high prices to get a slice of the glamour, one day in Cannes is possible.

 Get a taste of Cannes luxury at ZPlage

 Want to be glamorous and do a little celebrity watching at the same time?
 You can feel like a Hollywood star, at least for a few hours, by heading to the famed restaurant/bar ZPlage at the Hôtel Martinez.
-It may be pricey, but this is a favorite haunt of the rich and famous when they visit Cannes and lunch or a drink here is an unforgettable experience.
+It may be pricey, but this is a favorite haunt of the rich and famous when they visit Cannes, and lunch or a drink here is an unforgettable experience.
 Enjoy the luxurious surroundings as you sip on a freshly made cocktail and look out across the sea.

 Location: 73 Boulevard de la Croisette

-Explore the port of Cannes
+Explore the Port of Cannes

 Take a stroll down to the picturesque Vieux Port (Old Port) of Cannes to see a mix of small fishing boats and luxury yachts and explore the nearby streets, which are great for shopping as well as finding somewhere for a drink or bite to eat.